Alumni Association | Convocation | Maine Hello | UMaine’s Mascot | Maine Day

 From the very beginning our colors have been blue and white.
 Wear them often and with pride!

 Homecoming Weekend is a traditional campus-wide “welcome home” for all University of Maine graduates.
 Students serve as campus ambassadors to meet and greet alumni.
 Fraternities, sororities, colleges, departments, student groups and many classes hold special Reunions.

 Highlights of the weekend include the traditional football game, tailgating, a giant craft fair in the Fieldhouse, and the election and coronation of Homecoming Royalty.
-Two individuals are chosen by the student body for exemplifying outstanding campus leadership and school spirit.
-They are crowned before a crowd of thousands in Alfond Stadium.
+To be inclusive of all of our students, rather than one king and one queen, two members of Homecoming Royalty will be chosen by the student body for exemplifying outstanding campus leadership and school spirit and are crowned before a crowd of thousands in Alfond Stadium.

 Homecoming Weekend is a weekend for EVERYONE – students and alumni.
 So mark your calendars, put on your best UMaine gear and show your Black Bear spirit!

 Greek Life has existed at the University of Maine since 1874 with the formation of the QTV Society.
 The presence of Greeks still exists strongly today with about 730 students participating in one of the 15 men’s fraternities or 6 women’s sororities.
 Approximately 14% of University of Maine undergraduates are members of Greek letter organizations.

 Greeks on campus have been very well known throughout their history at the University for providing many things such as community service and scholastic achievement, to name a few.
 This tradition still stands today with all the organizations putting in thousands upon thousands of hours each year around UMaine and the surrounding communities.
 In addition, many Greeks have GPA’s averaging higher than those of the general campus.